ob3dd/Adult-Income/README.md

 The KNN classification model demonstrated an accuracy of 84%, which means it can accurately predict which customer makes less than $50k and which makes more.
 This predictive power allows the marketing and customer retention teams to proactively identify every adult's income in the database.

 # Summary
 The KNN classification model provides valuable insights into an adult's income.
-The analysis revealed that mot adults in their late 20s to late 40s have less than $50k income and most adults in their mid 30s to early 50s have more than $50k income.
+The analysis revealed that most adults in their late 20s to late 40s have less than $50k income and most adults in their mid 30s to early 50s have more than $50k income.

 # Recommendation